niveksoft/lease-gen/basement-lease-template.md

 **Available to Tenant:**

 - Outdoor driveway and parking areas
-- Garage space (shared with basement tenant)
+- Garage space (shared with main floor tenant)

 **Garage:**

 - Gravel floor surface (not finished concrete)
 - Each tenant can park one (1) vehicle, space permitting
-- Coordinate equitably with basement tenant
+- Coordinate equitably with main floor tenant
 - Tenant parks at own risk; Landlord not responsible for gravel/dust damage

 **Garage etiquette:**